Sign In

 Pay close attention to continuity.

-You may be called upon to take pictures, log them digitally or print out hard copies to put in each actor's file.
-You will find makeup artists are fastidious when it comes to continuity note-taking, from the principal cast down to the extras.
-MUAs know a re-shoot or pick-up shot can mean replicating the makeup an actor could have worn months ago.
+You may be called upon to take pictures, log them digitally or print out hard copies to put in each actors file.
+You will find makeup artists are fastidious when it comes to continuity note taking, from the principal cast down to the extras.
+MUAs know a re-shoot or pick up shot can mean replicating the makeup an actor could have worn months ago.
 Familiarising yourself with the continuity system when you arrive in the department, you will be handed a printer and asked to set it up somewhere practical.
 Keep an eye on paper levels and always make sure the department has additional ink cartridges.

 Charging batteries.

-Maintain stock levels.
+Maintain the stock levels.

 Always keep the assistants apprised of what makeup stock you are low on.